mrcnski/signor.dev/_posts/2020-08-30-secure-gpg-in-emacs.md

 ## Conclusion

-Told you I'd keep it short.
+That's about it.
 GPG and Emacs' `epa` are software disasters, but we had to take a couple minutes to revisit them here.

-## Footnotes